-10 Celebrities Who No Longer Take Pictures with Fans
+13 Celebrities Who Aren’t Afraid to Say ‘No’ to Taking Pictures with Fans

 Amy Schumer

-"Yes legally you are allowed to take a picture of me.
-But I was asking you to stop and saying no. I will not take picture with people anymore and it's because of this dude in Greenville," she wrote on her Instagram.
+"Yes, legally you are allowed to take a picture of me.
+But I was asking you to stop and saying no. I will not take picture with people anymore and it's because of this dude in Greenville," she wrote on her Instagram in April 2016.

 Photo: